 A new session of classes is scheduled to begin in January 2017.
 The cost per week will be $10.00 per adult and $5.00 per child under the age of twelve.
 Please contact the Beth Emunah office at 818-597-9700 or email@example.com if you have questions or would like to register.

-Hebrew Class meets on Shabbat in Dirceau Braun Rm on 2nd Floor at 2:30pm.
+Beginning Hebrew class meets at 9:30am in the middle classroom downstairs.
+Intermediate class meets on Shabbat in Dirceau Braun Rm on 2nd Floor at 2:30pm.

 Hebrew Class Instructor: Danah Sanders